GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 ## How to name the RGI versions?

-The recommended way to name the used version of the RGI is to explicitly state the version number.
-We recommend:
+We recommend explicitly stating the version number when referring to a specific version rather than the RGI in general.
+We recommend the following formats:
 - RGI version 7.0
 - RGI 7.0 (note the empty space)
 - RGI v7.0

-However, in this technical report (and when the exact version number does not matter), we sometimes use the shorter "RGI7" and "RGI6" for simplicity.

 ## Data Sources

-All outlines for RGI7 are derived from the GLIMS database and comply with the GLIMS license agreement.
+All outlines for RGI 7.0 are derived from the GLIMS database and comply with the GLIMS license agreement.
 Many new outlines used in RGI version 7.0 were submitted by the community to GLIMS in response to requests for data on the GLIMS and Cryolist e-mail listservers ([2020-05-13](https://lists.cryolist.org/pipermail/cryolist/2020-May/005135.html)).
-See [](tables/data_sources) for a list of RGI7 contributors.
+See [](tables/contributors) for a list of RGI 7.0 contributors.

 Since GLIMS was globally incomplete, earlier RGI versions combined outlines from GLIMS with outlines from other sources, the latter including outlines specifically generated for the purpose of the RGI.
 These outlines had not yet been submitted to GLIMS, did not meet GLIMS standards, or did not comply with the GLIMS license agreement.
 GLIMS achieved global coverage by incorporating the missing glacier outlines from RGI version 6.
 Starting from RGI version 7.0, the workflow has been revised and optimized.
 The RGI is now entirely derived from the GLIMS database, with the RGI functioning as a subset of GLIMS.

 ## RGI source code

-All code used to generate RGI7 is available on the [GLIMS-RGI Github organization](https://github.com/GLIMS-RGI):
+All code used to generate RGI 7.0 is available on the [GLIMS-RGI Github organization](https://github.com/GLIMS-RGI):
 - [GLIMS-RGI/rgi7_scripts](https://github.com/GLIMS-RGI/rgi7_scripts): code and scripts generating the RGI out of GLIMS
 - [GLIMS-RGI/rgi_user_guide](https://github.com/GLIMS-RGI/rgi_user_guide): this Technical Report